-- 1. Complete the program requirements as outlined in the program section of the catalog, - 2.
-Demonstrate competence in reading, math, and language, - 3.
-Complete at least 15 hours of general education requirements as part of an A.S. or A.A.S. program, - 4.
-Meet Florida Gateway College's residency requirement by completing a minimum of 25 percent of the program in residence at FGC before graduation from Florida Gateway College, - 5.
-Maintain a cumulative GPA of 2.0 or higher, - 6.
-Demonstrate computer and oral communication competency, - 7.
-Pass the College's Communication/Computation Rule (Gordon Rule) classes with a 2.0 GPA for each class.
+Complete the program requirements as outlined in the program section of the catalog.

+- Complete at least 15 hours of general education requirements as part of an A.S. or A.A.S. program. - Meet Florida Gateway College's residency requirement by completing a minimum of 25 percent of the program in residence at FGC before graduation from Florida Gateway College. - Maintain a cumulative GPA of 2.0 or higher. - Demonstrate computer competency. - Pass the College's Communication/Computation Rule (Gordon Rule) classes with a 2.0 GPA for each class. - Fulfill all financial obligations to the College. - Complete General Education core requirements, as shown in the section below. - Complete civic literacy requirements, as shown in the section below.